Last fact-checked: 4 December 2018

 Four of Hungary’s cities – Budapest, Szeged, Miskolc and Debrecen have tram networks and Budapest also has an underground metro, as well as a suburban rail service around the city.

-Buses are clean and inexpensive, but can be a little crowded.
+Buses are clean and inexpensive but can be a little crowded.
 Taxis are readily available in Budapest, along with the ubiquitous Uber.
 Before jumping into a taxi, make sure you check the meter is working and ask the price before you get in.
 Taxis ordered by phone charge less than those hailed on the street.

 If you are thinking of hiring a car, most of the international car rental companies are represented at the airports and in the cities.
 You will need your driving license.

-UK, Ireland, US, Canadian, Australian and New Zealand citizens can visit Hungary for up to 90 days as a tourist without visa, providing they have a passport which does not expire with six months of the trip’s end.
+UK, Ireland, US, Canadian, Australian and New Zealand citizens can visit Hungary for up to 90 days as a tourist without a visa, providing they have a passport which does not expire with six months of the trip’s end.

 • London: 907 miles, 2 hours• Dublin: 1,180 miles, 2.5 hours• Montreal: 4,139 miles, 8.5 hours• New York: 4,360 miles, 9 hours• Los Angeles: 6,228 miles, 13 hours• Sydney: 9,788 miles, 20.5 hours• Auckland: 10,975 miles, 23 hours

 Book an appointment for a dentist in Hungary using our toll-free phone number or online booking service.
 Compare prices, read reviews, take virtual clinic tours and view high-definition photos.
-You can always chat to us if you have any questions, or want further information - and we provide free quotes too.
+You can always chat with us if you have any questions, or want further information - and we provide free quotes too.
 For superior customer service, great dentists and the best prices, choose and book with Dental Departures.